eth-cscs/spack-batteries-included/readme.md

 rootless containers it likely has FUSE installed already!
 We can't statically link libfuse because it calls a setuid executable with a hard-coded path.

+Note: libfuse3 is supported too, but I have to polish the build script a bit.

 ## How does it work?
 `spack.x` consists of a slightly hacked version of the AppImage runtime concatenated with a big squashfs file which includes `bzip2`, `clingo`, `curl`, `git`,